depscloud/deps.cloud/README.md

 # Support

-Join our [mailing list] and ask any questions there.
+Join our [mailing list] to get access to virtual events and ask any questions there.

 We also have a [Slack] channel.